WeblateOrg/weblate/docs/admin/config.rst

 .. note::

     This directory has to be writable by Weblate.
-Running it as uWSGI means the ``www-data`` user should have write access to it.
+Running it as WSGI means the ``www-data`` user should have write access to it.

     The easiest way to achieve this is to make the user the owner of the directory: